Matekp97/GameStopPredictModel/README.md

-We have already the idea that our return are not white noise, we use this this analysis to confirm it.\\
+We have already the idea that our return are not white noise, we use this this analysis to confirm it.\
-We see that in both graphics there are some spikes, more precisely, in the pacf's graph, we see that we have the higher values in 2,3,4 and 10, so we will use this lags for our future analysis.\\
+We see that in both graphics there are some spikes, more precisely, in the pacf's graph, we see that we have the higher values in 2,3,4 and 10, so we will use this lags for our future analysis.\
-Finally we look at the results from the Box.test to confirm that our data are not White Noise.\\
+Finally we look at the results from the Box.test to confirm that our data are not White Noise.

 Firstly we use the Akaike's information criterior to choose the number of parameters for our autoregressive model, then we find the characteristic roots of the equation.

+## Model
 ```R
 ar(r)$aic
 M=Arima(r,order = c(10,0,0))